23Adrian/AIProject/README.md

 and the second is Annealing.

 Prerequisites \
-  Have a terminal or editor installed to be able to run the program.
+  Have a terminal or editor installed to be able to run the program in Python with the numpy library.

 Running the program \
   IDE: \